| |

 Marshrutkas can get PACKED!

-Walk a little further down the street and you will see the shared taxis lined up, waiting for passengers.
-You will probably be approached again, this time you can interact a little, see how many people they already have, ask for the price, etc.
+Alternatively, walk further down the street until you see the shared taxis lined up, waiting for passengers.
+You will probably be approached again – this time you can interact a little, see how many people they already have, ask for the price, etc.

 Here are a few tips to help you cross Dostuk more easily:

-• Make friends with someone on the bus and walk together through the checkpoints;
+1. Make friends with someone on the bus and walk together through the checkpoints.

-• As a foreigner, you may enjoy a certain level of privilege and be allowed quick passage through the border;
+3. As a foreigner, you may enjoy a certain level of privilege and be allowed quick passage through the border.

-• Any Russian you speak will massively help you cross the border faster;
+4. Any Russian you speak will massively help you cross the border faster.

 When I crossed the Dostuk Border my bag wasn’t checked and my medicine baggie wasn’t inspected.
 This is standard practice though, so be prepared.